Please upgrade your browser.

 The be-all and end-all?

-Put simply, eliciting an emotional response is a prerequisite for marketing success; marketing otherwise doesn’t stand a chance of getting onto people’s radars.
-However, the emotional response isn’t the aspect responsible for motivating behavior.
+Put simply, eliciting an emotional response is a prerequisite for marketing success; it’s what triggers people to sit up and take notice, it enhances the depth of mental processing, and it strengthens memory encoding.
+However, the emotional response isn’t what's responsible for motivating behavior.

 2. Motivation